spack/spack-tutorial/tutorial_packaging.rst

 Adding Dependencies
 -------------------

-First we'll add the dependencies.
+First we'll add the dependencies we determined by reviewing documentation in the software's repository (https://github.com/LLNL/mpileaks).
 The ``mpileaks`` software requires three packages:

 - ``mpi``,
 - ``adept-utils``, and